Addinsoft/Ready-to-run/README.md

     * 0: correlation (normalized PCA)
     * 1: covariance (non normalized PCA)
     * 2: PCA on a Spearman correlation matrix

+### Linear regression

+Linear regression is one of the most frequently used statistical modeling methods.

+Model:

+    XLSTAT.Models.Functionalities.REG

+Required data:
+* **Y**: quantitative dependent variable(s)
+* **X**: quantitative explanatory variable(s)

+Optional data:
+* **ObsLabels**: observation labels
+* **W**: observation weights
+* **Wr**: regression weights

+### Multiple Factor Analysis (MFA)

+Use the Multiple Factor Analysis (MFA) to simultaneously analyze several tables of variables, and to obtain results, particularly charts, that allow to study the relationship between the observations, the variables and the tables.
+Within a table, the variables must be of the same type (quantitative table, qualitative table or frequency table), but the tables can be of different types.

+Model:

+    XLSTAT.Models.Functionalities.MFA

+Required data:
+* **Data**: Data<Data<string>> of observations/variables tables.
+Data<Data<string>>::Labels contains tables of labels.

+Optional data:
+* **IsFrequency**: true if **Data** are frequency tables
+* **ObsLabels**: observation labels
+* **W**: observation weights

+### PLS regression
+Use this module to model and predict the values of one or more dependant quantitative or qualitative variables using a linear combination of one or more explanatory quantitative and/or qualitative variables, without being subject to the constraints of OLS (ordinary least square regression) on the number of variables versus the number of observations.

+Model:

+    XLSTAT.Models.Functionalities.PLS

+Required data:
+* **Y**: quantitative dependent variables
+* **X**: quantitative explanatory variables
+* **Q**: qualitative explanatory variables

+*Both X and Q are not required*

+Optional data:
+* **ObsLabels**: observation labels
+* **W**: observation weights

+### Principal Component Analysis (PCA)

+Use Principal Component Analysis to analyze a quantitative observations/variables table or a correlation or covariance matrix.

+Model:

+    XLSTAT.Models.Functionalities.PCA

+Required data:
+* **Y**: observations/variables table

+Optional data:
+* **ObsLabels**: observation labels
+* **W**: observation weights

 ### Projective mapping